Raaz-Khan/Tic-Tac-Tao/README.md

-# This is a Tic-Tac_Toe Game created usgit ing HTML CSS and JS
+# This is a Tic-Tac-Toe Game created using HTML CSS and JS